kushaniperera/Blog/pages/Weekly Sync-Up.md

 	- [[Syiem, Kelly, Goncalves, Velloso & Dingler 2021]]
 		- Task specific content lead attention tunnelling
 	- DONE try out the demo with text vs images
+	- Distractors would need to be personally relatable but the task is general because all participants have to s